Alexandra Arrivillaga is a Successful Businesswoman and Entrepreneur

-In the years that followed, Alexandra entered the work force full-time, but arranged her schedule so that she could continue coursework towards a Master’s in Management at Cambridge University.
-She did just that, and completed the work for a 2 year full-time program in 1.5 years while maintaining a full-time job.
+In the years that followed, Alexandra entered the workforce full-time but arranged her schedule so that she could continue coursework towards a Master’s in Management at Cambridge University.
+She did just that, and completed the work for a two-year full-time program in just a year and a half while maintaining a full-time job.
 Alexandra felt that this degree gave her some insight into management and felt that she could apply these lessons directly to her job.
-A few years later, Alexandra returned to academia and completed coursework at Concord Law School (CA).
-In 2018, Alexandra received her PhD in Business in Organizational Behavior at North Central University in Minneapolis, Minnesota.
-Alexandra plans to continue her legal studies in Boston.
+A few years later, Alexandra returned to academia and completed coursework at Central University.

 When she isn’t managing a business, Alexandra Arrivillaga firmly believes in giving back to the community.
 She is an activist for women and human rights in her community.
 While attending Lesley University, she was a regular community volunteer.
 Later, through her work with Lock It Up, Alexandra has made herself a well-known name in her local community.
 She’s actively involved as a volunteer in the greater Boston area, helping community stores manage their businesses.
 One of her main focuses is helping Metrowest and the Greater Boston Area Portuguese and Latino community; Alexandra speaks both Spanish and Portuguese, so she works to communicate and translate business aspects to them.
 In that same vein, she volunteers at the Cambridge Public Library as an English instructor, helping recent immigrants adjust to life in the US.
 From 2006 until 2009, she also worked as a GED instructor.
 She’s currently volunteering her time with the Salvation Army.